chengl7/LonGP/README.md

 * model different nonlinear effects with little effort
 * automatically select the best subset of covariates
-* decompose complex data into clean non-linear effects, as shown in the following example
+* decompose complex data non-linear effects, as shown in the following example

 ![LonGP figure](./AdditiveGP-v8.png)